virgesmith/neworder/docs/developer.md

 !!! warning "Automatic version bumping"
     By default the patch version is bumped but this can be changed to minor or major as necessary in `.github/workflows/pypi-release.yml`.
 Once a specific version has been published, it cannot be modified (only deleted), so if in doubt modify the action to publish a release candidate to `test.pypi.org`.

-1. Create some release notes based on commit comments since previous release, e.g.: `git log 0.2.1..HEAD --oneline`
+1. Create some release notes based on commit comments since previous release, e.g.: `git log 1.2.1..HEAD --oneline`
 1. Regenerate type stubs (see above) as necessary
 1. Clean, rebuild, run tests, check type annotations.
 1. Commit changes to release branch
 1. Ensure all checks passing and merge to `main`
-1. Update and/or check:
+1. Check (fix in patch release if necessary):
-    - conda feedstock (if this doesn't happen automatically, see instructions [here](https://github.com/conda-forge/neworder-feedstock))
+    - pypi release
     - docker image
-1. Install pypi/conda-forge/docker releases in a fresh environment and ensure all is well.
-If not, fix in a patch release.
+    - documentation
 1. Create release on github, using the tag and the release notes from above
 1. Check zenodo for new DOI and ensure documentation references it.